sensu-og/sensu-test-day/README.md

 ## General Test Day Workflow

+* Join #test-day channel in the Sensu Community Slack
 * Read the specific feature testing guidance
 * Grab the test day docker images
 * Run through the provided baseline example
 * Check the testing spreadsheet, looking for specific workloads to test
 * Use the feature in a workload of your choosing
 * File test report by opening an issue in this repository.
+* Hop on the regularly scheduled Community Chat video call for some facetime if you can.

 ## Feature Guidance